-An introduction to print leasing
+An introduction to leasing a printer for your business.

 J Paul Getty said “If it appreciates, buy it.
 If it depreciates, lease it”.
 He did well for himself and we tend to agree with him on this point in particular.
 Like any other I.T. hardware, your printer is not going to go up in value over time – that being the case, perhaps an outright purchase isn’t the best way to acquire it.